mstilkerich/rcmcarddav/doc/devdoc/IMPP.md

     from the contained value (to support custom service types specified by iOS addressbook app).
   - If the IMPP value includes a scheme part, we use that if it corresponds to a known service (we may see schemes like `x-apple` here that we should not accept for display).
   - Otherwise, we check the TYPE parameter for known instant messaging services.
-Again, we cannot accept unkown values here, as the type parameter may contain other values like `home` or `pref` that do not indicate the messaging service.
+Again, we cannot accept unknown values here, as the type parameter may contain other values like `home` or `pref` that do not indicate the messaging service.
   - Eventually, fall back to `other`.